What are user surveys, and how can you conduct them to gather actionable user feedback?

 Then you can investigate touchpoints that customers consider high effort.
-Contemplating this data with product usage analytics, screen recordings, and user tests will let you pinpoint areas where users are experiencing friction and optimize them to enhance the customer experience.
+Contemplating this data with product usage analytics, funnel analysis, screen recordings, and user tests will let you pinpoint areas where users are experiencing friction and optimize them to enhance the customer experience.

 Reduce user churn